dangxdong/R-helpers/README.md

 # R-helpers

-Some helper functions for common use.
+Some helper functions for common general use.